Networks

 1. Network Name: Enter the name of the network you are uploading here.
 This name will allow you to distinguish this network from your other networks.

 2. File Type: Select the type of file that you plan to upload.
 Polinode accepts three different file types - Excel, GEXF and JSON.
-Excel is the most common file format and we provide some further explanation of how to format your data in Excel below.
+Excel is the most common file format and is selected by default.
+We provide some further explanation of how to format your data in Excel below.
 GEXF is a specialized XML-type file-format that is sometimes used to store network data.
 It allows you to easily import network data from other specialized packages.
 JSON is a Polinode specific format that is mainly used if you want to interface with our API.
 However, you can upload JSON as a flat file in the same format here.
 You can learn more about our API and the format of JSON that it accepts here.

 3. File: Click the Choose File button and then select the file that you would like to upload.
 You will also see a "Download template" button here - a template is available for each of the three file types - Excel, GEXF and JSON - and this button will change depending on what file type you have selected.
 Click this button in order to see a simple example of the format you have selected.